sagardave/Machine-Learning/README.md

 # Machine-Learning
-Programming assignments for Machine Learning from Stanford University
+Programming assignments for Machine Learning course from Stanford University